 Department of Corrections and Reoffending Prisoners Claim

-In mid-2016, the Tribunal will hold an urgent hearing for its inquiry into the Department of Corrections and Reoffending Prisoners (Wai 2540) Claim.
-The claim concerns the Crown’s alleged failure to meet its Treaty of Waitangi obligations to reduce the number of Māori who reoffend.
+In November 2015, the Tribunal granted an urgent hearing for its inquiry into the Department of Corrections and Reoffending Prisoners (Wai 2540) Claim.
+The claim concerned the Crown’s alleged failure to meet its Treaty of Waitangi obligations to reduce the number of Māori who reoffend.

 Claimant’s application for an urgent hearing